 I’ve written this guide by taking notes as I’ve migrated our own website to WPEngine.
 This guide is intended for the beginner who feels much less comfortable finding phpMyAdmin and exporting a copy of the mysql database.

 A lot of WordPress users simply don’t have easy access to this feature or don’t feel confident enough to go down that route.
-There are 3 options to choose from, starting with the simplest, the WPengine WordPress Migration Plugin.
+There are 2 options to choose from, starting with the simplest, the WPengine WordPress Migration Plugin.
 The plugin is installed in your old WordPress installation, from where you hand over your sFTP details and the plugin handles the transfer for you.
-The next option uses WordPress’s XML export, and a simple file transfer.
-All of the tools you need are freely available, quite accessible and simple to use.
 For the more advanced, and confident enough to learn PHPmy admin and you’re keen to learn how to migrate via a SQL file, the instructions are in here to do that too.

 Take a look at the process and let me know if you have any questions in the comments.